07. Variational Autoencoders¶

 print(f"Epoch {e+1}/{NUM_EPOCHS}, Loss: {loss:.4f}")

-After we train VAE network, all we need to do is sample our $z$ from a Guassian prior and pass it to our decoder for generation.
+After we train the VAE network, all we need to do is sample $z$ from a Gaussian prior and pass it to the decoder for generation.
 If we have done everything right, we may even see some MNIST-like numbers on the screen.

 dec.eval()